shreyas4156/yukon-api/README.md

 ## To install required packeges:
   npm install

-### This is simple backend implementation of movie rental application using Nodejs
+### This is simple backend implementation of movie rental application using Nodejs and MongoDB